Sonic the Hedgehog (Genesis)

 - 10 Unused Sounds

-One of the most well-known codes in gaming history: press Up, Down, Left, Right on the title screen (three Downs if playing on a Japanese console), then hold A and press Start.
-In the original revision, the level order is different from the order in normal gameplay.
+One of the most well-known codes in gaming history: press Up, Down, Left, Right on the title screen (three Downs if playing the JP version on a Japanese console), then hold A and press Start.
+In the original revision, the level order is different from the order in normal gameplay: Labyrinth and Marble's positions are swapped.
+In the Sonic Jam Official Guide, programmer Yuji Naka explained that this is because Labyrinth was supposed to be the second level, but was considered too much of a difficulty spike.

 |Green Hill Zone||Green Hill Zone|